khoffie/MigFlow/README.md

 - good predictions that can be aggregated to quantities such as net migration
 - flexible yet regularized estimates of the effect of population density
-- flexible yet regularized estimates of geographical asymmetries (i.e., factors influencing migration that are not related to density).
+- flexible yet regularized estimates of geographical asymmetries (i.e. factors influencing migration that are not related to density).

 ## Usage